Trajectory based models. Evaluation of minmax pricing bounds: Dynamic Minmax Bounds

-The following theorem shows that the condition { \emph {FULL}} on the set of portfolios assures the equality in (\ref{firstInequality}).
-Observe that that condition is natural, in the sense that any of the values $H_j(S)$, taken by a portfolio $H\in\He$, at a rebalancing instance $j$, for some $S\in\Se$, should also be taken at any $S^*\in \Se_{(S,k)}$ if $j\ge k$.
-It means that there exists $H^*\in\He$ such that $H_j^*(S^*)=H_j(S)$.
-So, any set of portfolios $\He$ can be extended to a set $\overline{\He}$ which is { \emph {FULL}} as we explain next.
+Theorem \ref{fullDynamicProgramming} below shows that equality in (\ref{firstInequality}) holds for a bounded market with a { \emph {FULL}} portfolio set.
+The latter is natural in the sense that any of the values $H_j(\se)$, taken by a portfolio $H\in\He$ at a rebalancing instance $j$ for some $\se \in \Swe$, should also be taken at any $\se' \in \Swe_{(\se,k)}$ if $j\ge k$.
+This implies that there exists $H'\in\He$ such that $H'_j(\se')=H_j(\se)$.
+Actually, any set of portfolios $\He$ can be extended to a set $\overline{\He}$ which is { \emph {FULL}} as we explain next.